MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-3.md

 - In real time with Microsoft Power Automate as the event is executed

-You’ll need to get the Step ID for each response step, regardless of which method you choose.
-This tutorial shows you how to get the Step ID and how to use the Step ID for either scenario.
+You’ll need to get the Step Id for each response step, regardless of which method you choose.
+This tutorial shows you how to get the Step Id and how to use the Step Id for either scenario.

-## Get the Step ID for a response step
+## Get the Step Id for a response step

-You can use the Guides model-driven app to get the Step ID for a response step.
+You can use the Guides model-driven app to get the Step Id for a response step.

 1. Go to [make.powerapps.com](make.powerapps.com).